unoplatform/uno.extensions/doc/Overview/Mvux/Advanced/Messaging.md

 # Messaging

+Messaging is the ability to send in-app messages between its components in a way that enables them to remain decoupled from one another.

+In MVUX, we use feeds to pull entities from a service.
+When a command or an action is executed, we call methods on the service that apply changes to the data, for example, an entity creation, removal, or update.
+But when the data is changed by the service, we need to ping back the feed and tell it that a change has taken place and that it should update the changed entities, but at the same time, we don't want the service to have a reference to the model or know about it; it's the model that uses the service, not the other way around.

+This is where messaging comes in handy.
+The service sends a message about this entity change to a central messenger that publishes messages to anyone willing to listen.
+The model then subscribes to the messages it wants to listen to (filtered by type of entity and entity key) and updates its feeds with the updated entities received from the service.

 ## Community Toolkit messenger

-The Community Toolkit messenger can be used as a central tool to send and receive global messages between objects in the app.
-The advantage of the messenger is that objects can remain decoupled from each other as the messenger enables sending the messages around without keeping a strong reference between the sender and the receiver.
+The Community Toolkit messenger is a common tool that can use to send and receive such messages between objects in the app.
+The messenger enables objects to remain decoupled from each other without keeping a strong reference between the sender and the receiver.
 The messages can also be sent over specific channels uniquely identified by a token or within certain areas of the application.

-MVUX includes extension methods that enable the integration between the [Community Toolkit messenger](https://learn.microsoft.com/dotnet/communitytoolkit/mvvm/messenger) and [MVUX feeds](xref:Overview.Mvux.Feeds).
-But before discussing how MVUX integrates with the Community Toolkit messenger, let's have a quick look on how the messenger works.

 The core component of the messenger is the `IMessenger` object.
 Its main methods are `Register` and `Send`. `Register` subscribes to an object to start listening to messages of a certain type, whereas `Send` sends out messages to all listening parties.
 There are various ways to obtain the `IMessenger` object, but we'll use the most common one, which involves using [Dependency Injection](xref:Overview.DependencyInjection) (DI) to register the `IMessenger` service in the app so it can then be resolved at the construction of other dependent types (e.g., ViewModels).